rmorenojr/ElegooTutorial/Lesson 4 - RGB LED/README.md

 # ElegooTutorial
 Lesson 4 - RGB LED

 A beginner's guide to the Most Complete Starter Kit by Elegoo.
-Lesson 4 ñ RGB LED
+Lesson 4 ‚Äì RGB LED

-Hello everyone, I'm Rick the Tech Enthusiast again, with the next Lesson number 4 ìRGB LEDî.
+Hello everyone, I'm Rick the Tech Enthusiast again, with the next Lesson number 4 ‚ÄúRGB LED‚Äù.
 This is the next lesson on my Arduino UNO Series covering the Most Complete Starter Kit by Elegoo.
 Now, I try to follow the tutorial closely, without overburdening the viewer with every detail, but I will point out any changes or corrections as I find them.

 As mentioned before, I recently purchased this Arduino UNO R3 kit by Elegoo.
-Iím pronouncing it El-E-Goo, I hope thatís right.
+I‚Äôm pronouncing it El-E-Goo, I hope that‚Äôs right.
 No, Elegoo isn't sponsoring me.
 I just thought it would be fun to do a video of each Lesson as I was learning the Arduino environment.

-In this video, weíll need a few things from your Elegoo Arduino kit.
-Iíll list the items below.
-In this lesson weíre going to learn how to change the colors of the RGB LED with the Arduino using PWM (pulse width modulation).
+In this video, we‚Äôll need a few things from your Elegoo Arduino kit.
+I‚Äôll list the items below.
+In this lesson we‚Äôre going to learn how to change the colors of the RGB LED with the Arduino using PWM (pulse width modulation).
 I step through the Elegoo code to explain how it makes this happen.
 Then I expand on the idea with a revised sketch.
 The new sketch has three different methods of making colors with the RGB LED.
 The first method was inspired by HowToMechatronic.com.
 By using a function call we greatly simplify the code and make everything more readable.
-Next, I rewrite the three ìfor loopsî that was included in the original code.
-And third, I create a single ìdo loopî or ìdo while loopî to cycle through all the colors in a single loop.
-Best of all, Iíve added Serial.begin and Serial.print statements to view and diagnose the code in the Serial Monitor.
+Next, I rewrite the three ‚Äúfor loops‚Äù that was included in the original code.
+And third, I create a single ‚Äúdo loop‚Äù or ‚Äúdo while loop‚Äù to cycle through all the colors in a single loop.
+Best of all, I‚Äôve added Serial.begin and Serial.print statements to view and diagnose the code in the Serial Monitor.
 I hope you like the Lesson, it was a lot of fun to make.

-Parts youíll need:
+Parts you‚Äôll need:

 Arduino UNO R3 board
 RGB LED (the only LED in the kit with four leads)